-Inventories consist of food, beverages and other recreational consumable items for the hotel operation.
-The inventories are stated at cost.
-There is no allowance for decline in value of inventories.
+Consumables and supplies consist of food, beverages and other recreational consumable items for the hotel operations.

-Other prepaid expenses mainly consist of advance payments for rent, and other expenses which are normally utilized within the next financial year.
+Other prepaid expenses mainly consist of advance payments for rent, staff accommodation rentals, software support, refundable deposits, and other expenses which are normally utilized within the next financial year.